About The Office

 Iowans have a long history of public service.
 Per capita, Iowa sent the largest number of men to fight for the union in the civil war.

 Iowa is divided into two federal districts, Northern and Southern, with a total combined population of 2.9 million.
 The District consists of 52 counties spanning more than 25,120 square miles.
 It includes the Meskwaki Indian Settlement in eastern Iowa and small portions of the Winnebago and Omaha Indian reservations in western Iowa.

 The office is headquartered in the eastern Iowa city of Cedar Rapids.
 It is Iowa's second largest city.

 A staffed branch office is located in Sioux City, on the western border of the state.
 The first National Historical Landmark registered in the United States, the Sergeant Floyd Monument, can be found in Sioux City.
 Sergeant Charles Floyd was the only member of the Lewis and Clark expedition to die (in 1804) during their trek across the country.
 A 100-foot white stone obelisk marks Sergeant Floyd's burial place at the top of a bluff overlooking the Missouri River.

-The US Attorney's Office comprises of 17 Assistant United States Attorneys in Cedar Rapids and 9 in Sioux City.
-Additionally there are three High Intensity Drug Trafficking Area (HIDTA) attorneys, two in Cedar Rapids and one in Sioux City.
+The US Attorney's Office comprises of more than 20 Assistant United States Attorneys.
+Additionally there are three High Intensity Drug Trafficking Area (HIDTA) attorneys.
 The office is also supported by paralegals, legal assistants, an auditor, a Victim Witness Specialist, a Law Enforcement Coordinator (LECC), IT and administrative staff, and several students.
 Together we are 60 dedicated employees who work in different sections such as; Criminal, Civil, Financial Litigation, Drugs and Violent Crime, LECC and Administration.